TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 12 Prep.md

 monster: Zombie
 ```

+## Brenwin's Reward

+### Scene Goals
+- Give the party some cool stuff
+- Set up Brenwin's concern about the Bulette attack and the Fae

+### READ ALOUD

+In the town square, on the opposite side as the church, there is chatter around Brenwin's caravan.

+### Key Details
+- **Location:** Bromzheath town square
+- **Time of Day**: Midday
+- **Mood/Atmosphere:** Jovial, trusting, concerned

+### Secrets & Clues
+- Brenwin is a prince from a far away Desert land called [[Al Qonidar]]
+- [[Ricky Rat]] is back in the caravan, having reverted to human form.
+He is bound by silvered rope to the back of one of the caravans, but calls out to the party when he smells [[Malachi]]

+### Treasures Given
+- For Zod: [[Bantium Sander]]: Made from the scales of the dragon Bant, this sander can smooth any surface
+- For the party: a 15% discount on anything in the limited stock category: https://drive.google.com/file/d/11cn7EmHDQpCzYWqqQ4BTMbmAA61oxtTv/view
+- For the party: A [[Sun Medallion]].
+If the party ever finds themselves in Al Qonidar, they can flash that medallion anywhere and the people will trust them.

 ## Herbalist Shop

 ### Scene Goals
-- Cure Malachi of his [[Effluvia Bloom]]
+- Help Malachi cure his [[Effluvia Bloom]]
 - Teach Malachi how he can cure his wererat lycanthropy
 - Introduce [[Bevin Gladstar]], and by extension the story of [[Airmed]], a benevolent Seelie fey
 - Establish that the [[Cult of Talona]] has been a cause of strife in the region for decades, but hasn’t been stopped

 ### READ ALOUD

+At the end of a row of small shophouses, there is one built out of a gnarled tree stump with a bend so strong it almost looks like an 'L'.
+Dangling from the bent part is a large sign that reads [[Gladstar Balms]], and the door is only 6 ft tall.

+Inside,

-[[Bevin Gladstar]] is a [[Firbolg]] who has more devotion to a different spirit of agriculture than [[Chauntea]], who is revealed to be her patron, a Fey named Airmed who spent her life helping mortals with medicine for her tricks.
+[[Bevin Gladstar]] is a [[Firbolg]] who has more devotion to a different spirit of agriculture ([[Airmed]])than [[Chauntea]], who is revealed to be her patron, a Fey named Airmed who spent her life helping mortals with medicine for her tricks.
 She might know of a cure for Malachi's lycanthropy, but they will have to find it in a dangerous creature's nest.

 ### Secrets & Clues